Take a tea moment at Teapod, right by Tower Bridge

 Perks: They also have a tea loyalty card (your 10th tea is free) – so there’s no excuse not to try every tea on the menu!

-Are you a Londoner?
-Check out my posts published by Time Out.
+Check out my articles published by Time Out.